-Non-attorney disability representatives or attorneys can represent you in your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) case, so which one is better?
-A well-experienced non-attorney representative can be better than an experienced disability attorney at assisting you with your disability claim/ disability hearing and vice versa.
+Non-attorney disability representatives, or a Disability Attorney in Phoenix can represent you in your Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) case, so which one is better?
+A well-experienced non-attorney representative can be better than an experienced Disability Lawyers Phoenix at assisting you with your disability claim/ disability hearing and vice versa.
 So much of it depends on how professional and caring the individual and their supporting office staff are.
 How can you know that?
 For starters, check social media for customer reviews.
 Happy clients are willing to post their experience from which you can get a comfort level from unbiased customers.

 Also, go down and meet your representative before you sign paperwork.
 If the office is willing to let you meet with the attorney or non-attorney rep, chances are you can get a feel for if it’s a right fit for you.
 When visiting, pay attention to how the staff treats you.
 Are they dressed professionally, do they treat you with kindness and are they available?
 Chances are the service you receive from the staff they will be indicative of the service you’ll receive as a client.

 Is it better to have a Disability Attorney or Non-Attorney Rep, and what is the difference?